opticspy/lightpipes/docs/_sources/index.rst.txt

 **Guyskk**

 Guyskk' s contribution to the development of the LightPipes package was very important.
 His knowledge of Python helped a lot to get the package operative for the windows, macintosh and several linux platforms.

+**Leonard Idoyle**

+Leonard translated the C++ code of LightPipes into pure Python, using the numpy, scipy and pyFFTW packages.
+Thanks to the matrix routines of numpy and the fast pyFFTW Fourier transform the speed of the pure python version is as fast as the C++ version.
+Also parallel processing is possible now, which enhances the speed even more.
+From LightPipes version 2.0.0 the pure python version can be installed with pip.
+The older C++ versions are still on PyPi and can be installed by typing pip install LightPipes=1.2.0